A diameter bound for compact surfaces and the Plateau-Douglas problem: Introduction

 In Section \ref{sec:enclosing} we prove Theorem \ref{thm:main}.
-The proof is based on the simple idea to enclose a given compact surface by a thin closed surface; the compact surface is doubled and glued along the boundary.
-Our method crucially relies on two-dimensionality of surfaces.
-In Section \ref{sec:Plateau-Douglas} we indicate that Theorem \ref{thm:main} (or Menne-Scharrer's preceding result) directly implies a novel type of nonexistence criterion in the Plateau-Douglas problem by exhibiting several concrete examples.
-In Appendix \ref{sec:appendix} the lower bound in \eqref{eq:ToppingconstantLB} for $n\leq4$ is verified for the reader's convenience.
+In Section \ref{sec:Plateau-Douglas} we indicate that Theorem \ref{thm:main} (or Menne-Scharrer's preceding result) directly implies a novel nonexistence criterion in the Plateau-Douglas problem by exhibiting several concrete examples.
+In Appendix \ref{sec:appendix}, some improved bounds for $C_T$ are verified for the reader's convenience.